be6te/csgostats-for-discord/README.md

 - leave a like :)

-> If you are going to steal my code, don't be a skid and leave me credits or at least a like lol
+> If you are going to steal my code and you will upload it as you are not so skid give me credits or how minimal leave me a like lol